-Is the simplification of logos a coincidental trend or more?
+Is the simplification of logos an accidental trend or more?
 In today's article, “Why are logos getting simpler?”
-We will talk about the relationship between the neuromarketing and logo through the question of why the logos are simplified.
+We will talk about the relationship between neuromarketing and logo.

-It is not a coincidence that the logos started in 2010 and the frequency of the logos increased in 2014, did not come about by accident.
-Although, the fact that the logo was suitable for the 1.5-inch smart watch screen is of course an important factor, but the main reasons for simplification are more convincing.
-Most of these reasons are linked to the relationship between neuromarketing and logo.
-Why do brands simplify their logos?
+The trend of simplification of logos, which started in 2010 and increased in 2014, did not come about by accident.
+Although, the fact that the logo was suitable for the 1.5-inch smartwatch screen was an important factor in this regard.
+But the real reasons for simplification are more convincing.
+Most of these reasons are related to the neuromarketing and logo relationship.
+So why are brands simplifying their logos?

 First of all, we cannot ignore today's aesthetic dynamics.
-It is not wrong to say that simplicity attracts more attention nowadays.
-Accordingly, the logos keep up with these dynamics and simplify them.
-This is of course the artistic side of the work with aesthetic concerns.
+Nowadays, where minimalism is so popular, simplicity attracts more attention.
+Accordingly, the logo design keeps up with these dynamics and becomes simplified.
+This, of course, is the artistic side of the work, which is kneaded with aesthetic concerns.

 As for the marketing side of the business,

-When we consider well-established brands, we see that the logo is not the only part of the brand identity.
-Now, with the point of branding and institutionalization, the logos do not have to carry the whole burden alone.
-The logo no longer needs to describe all aspects of the brand, thanks to the visual system supporting the logo, icons, textures, illustrations and mobile, web, print, and other formats where usage is highly diversified.
-In all this dynamic visual identity, a simple and simple logo can make a better place for itself.
+When we consider the big brands, we see that the logo is not the only part of the brand identity.
+Now, with the point reached by branding and institutionalization, logos do not have to carry the whole burden alone.
+The logo no longer needs to describe all aspects of the brand, thanks to the visual system supporting the logo, icons, textures, illustrations, and mobile, web, print, and other formats where usage is highly diversified.
+In all this dynamic visual identity, a plain and simple logo takes a better place for itself.

-A major gaming company, Ubisoft has renewed its logo these days.
-Ubisoft, which is trying to draw a strong brand image with the effect of the storm, has adapted the simplification trend by throwing a lot of load from the ship in its new logo.
-The emblem is also positioned at the right point in terms of neuromarketing in the logo.
+Ubisoft, a big game company, has renewed its logo these days.
+Ubisoft, trying to draw a strong brand image with the effect of the storm, has made quite a few simplifications in its new logo.
+The emblem is also in the right spot in terms of neuromarketing in the logo.

-Nowadays, the interest of consumers in brand messages is measured in seconds.
-The same goes for the logos.
-In any advertisement where the logo is used, the consumer often does not pay attention to the logo, even if he does not leave a permanent mark on his mind.
-At this point, the simplification of the logos makes it easier for the consumer to detect and keep the logo.
+The attention span of today's consumers to brand messages is very short.
+The same is true for logos.
+In any advertisement where the logo is used, the consumer often does not even pay attention to the logo.
+Even if it does, it doesn't leave a permanent mark on your mind.
+At this point, the simplification of logos makes it easier for the consumer to perceive and remember the logo.

-The relationship between neuromarketing and logo is of course not limited to the simplification of logos.
+Of course, the relationship between neuromarketing and logo is not limited to the simplification of logos.
 Scientific design features for the right customer experience require a lot of other awareness.

 Wouldn't you like your brand to have such a logo?